sdgilley/content-maintenance/README.md

 The scripts in this repository help prevent problems and identify necessary document updates:

 - Scanning documentation for code references
-- Monitoring pull requests in code repositories
+- Monitoring pull requests in code repos
 - Providing review guidance for documentation team members
 - Generating reports when referenced code is modified